||Traveling through different liquids

 - After everyone has participated in the small group investigations, bring the whole group to a discussion area.
 Hold up each of the bottles that contain one object and ask students to think about what they did with the bottles and what they found out.
 They can look at their Science Notebooks to help them remember.
 Give students the opportunity to share what they did to investigate the liquid and object and what they observed.
 You can have them tell what they saw and what they heard.
 Have them tell how the object moved in the liquid and what they think made it move that way.
 (They should be able to connect their explanation to how the liquids feel.)
 Have them share the evidence for their thinking.

 - Hold up each of the bottles that contain more than one object and have students think about what they did and what they found out.
 They can look at their Science Notebooks to help them remember.
 Give students the opportunity to share what they did to investigate the liquid and objects and what they observed.
 Ask what they noticed when they tried doing the same thing again and again.
 Have them share the evidence for their thinking.

 - Have students write any questions they have (or you record kindergartners' questions) in their Science Notebooks.

 - Review what they know about how scientists work and discuss what they did as they investigated.

-Assessment: Have students write or draw something they learned about what liquids do and what can happen when they are combined.
+Assessment: Have students write or draw something they learned about how objects move through different liquids.
 Have students write or draw something they did that it is similar to how a scientist would work.